vinala/vinala/readme.md

 #### Install next release of Lighty

-You can install next release of Lighty via [Composer](https://getcomposer.org/) by running the command of Composer `create-project` in your terminal:
+You can install **free** release of Lighty via [Composer](https://getcomposer.org/) by running the command of Composer `create-project` in your terminal:

-	composer create-project lighty/lighty projet_name dev-next --prefer-dist
+	composer create-project lighty/lighty projet_name --prefer-dist

 ###  Apache